0xJasonMurray/ansible-build-laptop/readme.md

 Ansible playbook to configure my laptop.

 Besides the Google and Box drive configuration the vast majority of the configuration should work for almost anyone.
-(See #Post Configuration below for extra details)
+(See #post-configuration below for extra details)

 These are the tools I use as a systems and network architect.